intel/libipt/doc/howto_build.md

 When using XED from a PIN distribution, the respective directories are located in `extras/xed2-<arch>/`.

+When using XED from github, the respective directories are located in the install directory (default: kits/xed-install-date-os-cpu) and the header files are located in include/xed.
+Please refer to the README in the XED tree on how to build XED.

 ## Building on Linux``*`` and OS X``*``